 Failure to post bond or pay the fine within 10 days from the date the ticket/citation is filed with the Justice Court will result in a warrant being issued for your arrest.
 If the defendant submits payment, but fails to enter a plea, then a plea of NOLO CONTENDERE will automatically be entered for you.
 The court will not accept payment from a third party without a plea of the defendant.

-Please send a cashier's check or money order payable to: Justice Court, Precinct 8.
+Please send a cashier's check or money order payable to: Justice Court, Precinct FIVE.
 Personal checks will not be accepted.
-For more information, please visit our Justice of the Peace 8 Fees to see how to pay online or by phone.
+For more information, please visit our Justice of the Peace 5 Fees to see how to pay online.

 County Telephone Operator 817-884-1111